freeCodeCamp/guide/src/pages/meta/index.md

 title: Meta
 ---
 ## Meta

-freeCodeCamp was started on October 15, 2014.
-Since then, it has grown from one lone developer in his closet to a worldwide community used by more than 1 million campers each month.
+Freecodecamp is an American nonprofit organization started on October 15, 2014.
+It provides a high quality curriculum for self learners who want to learn about web development or polish their skills.
+Nowadays, a worldwide community used by more than 1 million campers each month.

-This section is a collection of "meta" artifacts from freeCodeCamp's history.